 Synchronising your pay claim with the financial cycle of the school

-Salary budget for each school will vary.
-One factor is the age of the staff.
-There is a correlation between the age of the pupils and the age of the staff.
-This will be reflected in the wage bill with the pre-prep having the lowest and the senior the highest salary cost per capita.
+There is a pay correlation between the age of pupils and the age of staff.
+Salaries in pre-prep being the lowest and the senior the highest.

 Other sources of finance apart from fees

-The Independent School Bursars Association recommends that a term's money is held in reserve.
+The Independent School Bursars Association recommends that a school runs an annual 10% surplus and a term's money in reserve.
 Many schools have much less.
-The ISBA recommends that a school aims to run at an annual 10% surplus, though, again, this is far from universal.

 Please get in touch with us if we might be able to assist you with your claim.

 For instance, you might it helpful to be put in contact with other NEU reps at local or comparable independents.